Trading Regulation in Netherlands (2026): Retail Guide

 1. Find the license number on the broker's site.

-2. Verify it on the official registry: AFM register (and where relevant, DNB registers for supervised institutions and integrity-related listings).
+2. Verify it on the official registry: AFM public registers (and, where relevant, DNB registers for supervised institutions/registrations).

 3. Cross-check the regulated entity name (legal name vs brand name).